US Visa Interview Philippines 2023: Effective Tips To Pass

-Consular officers usually review the applicants’ application forms (also known as the DS-160 form) in advance.
-Come interview time, they already expect the answers they’ll get and only need the applicants to confirm or clarify them.
+Consular officers usually review the applicants’ application forms (the DS-160) in advance.
+Come interview time, they expect the answers they’ll get and only need the applicants to confirm or clarify them.

-The applicants, on the other hand, must come to the US Embassy on time (at least 15 to 30 minutes before your appointment schedule).
+On the other hand, the applicants must come to the US Embassy on time (at least 15 to 30 minutes before your appointment schedule).

-Located at 1201 Roxas Boulevard, Ermita, Manila, the US Embassy requires the applicants to queue up and go through initial security checks before they get inside.
+Located at 1201 Roxas Boulevard, Ermita, Manila, the US Embassy requires the applicants to queue up and undergo initial security checks before entering.

-As much as possible, leave your gadgets at home as they’re not allowed inside the building.
-Otherwise, bring a companion who will take care of it as you go inside for the interview.
+Leave your gadgets as much as possible at home, as they’re not allowed inside the building.
+Otherwise, bring a companion who will care for it as you go inside for the interview.

 Here’s an overview of the procedures you’ll go through after you make it inside the US Embassy building:

-- Pre-screening: You will be welcomed by embassy personnel who will request for your Philippine passport and 2 x 2 picture to be affixed on your DS-160 form.
-In case you forgot to bring pictures, you can avail of rush ID pictures at the photo booth situated in the waiting area of the US Embassy.
+- Pre-screening: You will be welcomed by embassy personnel who will request your Philippine passport and 2 x 2 picture to be affixed to your DS-160 form.
+If you forgot to bring pictures, you can avail of rush ID pictures at the photo booth in the US Embassy’s waiting area.
 You may be asked a few questions like your name, civil status, or citizenship but nothing substantial like what they ask in the US visa interview.

-- Interview: The last and the most crucial among the three, the US visa interview determines the fate of your US visa application.
+- Interview: The last and the most crucial of the three, the US visa interview, determines the fate of your US visa application.
 Instead of an office, there are several booths designated for the interview.
 Hand over your passport to the consular officer and prepare to answer the questions that may be fired at you.
-Most of the questions are based on the data you’ve provided on the DS-160 form so ensure that you provide consistent and honest answers.
-Present supporting documents only when requested.
+Most of the questions are based on the data you’ve provided on the DS-160 form, so ensure that you provide consistent and honest answers—present supporting documents only when requested.

-If it’s any consolation, the US visa interview is very quick and you’ll get the result right away.
+If it’s any consolation, the US visa interview is swift, and you’ll get the result immediately.

-In case you get approved, the Consul will keep your passport and have it delivered to you after five working days.
-If denied, the Consul will return the passport to you along with a blue slip with an explanation why you got denied.
+If approved, the Consul will keep and deliver your passport after five working days.
+If denied, the Consul will return the passport and a blue slip explaining why you got denied.

-To save you a lot of time, we’ve compiled all of the tips given by Filipinos who successfully passed the dreaded US visa interview.
-Some of them have never been to the United States of America before so if they can do it, so can you!
+To save you a lot of time, we’ve compiled tips from Filipinos who successfully passed the dreaded US visa interview.
+Some of them have never been to the United States of America before, so if they can do it, so can you!

 Note: Almost all of these tips came from people who applied for the B-1/B-2 visa (business/tourist visa).
 If you’re applying for a different US visa, these tips may also apply to you but expect the Consular officer to ask questions relevant to the visa you’re aiming for.

-This is like a cheat sheet but one that you don’t have to memorize.
+This is like a cheat sheet that you don’t have to memorize.
 Remember, you should never sound robotic, rehearsed, or unnatural.